 | || || |

-Key financial indicators for measuring our operating financial performance, in addition to EBIT and revenue, are the free cash flow of the industrial business, investment, and research and development expenditure.
-As well as the indicators of financial performance, we also use various non-financial indicators for the Group’s management.
-Of particular importance in this respect are the unit sales of our automotive divisions, which we use as the basis for our capacity and human resources planning, and employee numbers.
+Key performance indicators.
+The important financial indicators for measuring our operating financial performance, in addition to EBIT and revenue, are the free cash flow of the industrial business, investment, and research and development expenditure.
+Along with the indicators of financial performance, we also use various non-financial indicators to help us manage the Group.
+Of particular importance in this respect are the unit sales of our automotive divisions, which we use as the basis for our capacity and human resources planning, and workforce numbers.

-Furthermore, within the context of our sustainability management, we use other non-financial indicators such as the CO2 emissions of our vehicle fleet or the energy and water consumption of our production sites.
+Furthermore, within the context of our sustainability management, we use other non-financial indicators such as the CO2 emissions of our vehicle fleet and the energy and water consumption of our production sites.
 Non-financial indicators are also used to determine the compensation for our Board of Management members.
 In addition, integrity and compliance are important criteria used in annual goal agreements for our managers, as well as in target-achievement assessments.